A Ni-Cr alloy known for its corrosion resistance and high temperature stability

 Common Inconel Threaded Rod Grades

-Inconel 601 is highly resistant to oxidation through 2200°F even under severe thermal cycling.
+Inconel 601, UNS N06601, is highly resistant to oxidation through 2200°F even under severe thermal cycling.
 The alloy has good high temperature strength, and retains its ductility after long service exposure.
-Inconel 601 alloy has good hot corrosion resistance under oxidizing conditions
+Inconel 601 alloy has good hot corrosion resistance under oxidizing conditions.

-Inconel 625 is the workhorse of the Inconel family and is one of the most common grades for threaded rods.
+Inconel 625, UNS N06625, is the workhorse of the Inconel family and is one of the most common grades.
 It exhibits high creep-rupture strength and is oxidation resistant to 1800°F (982°C).
-Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion
+Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion.
+Download our Inconel 625 datasheet for more indepth information.

-Inconel 718 is the most common grade of the hardenable Inconels.
+Inconel 718, UNS N07718, is the most common grade of the hardenable Inconels.
 This precipitation-hardened nickel-chromium alloy combines outstanding corrosion resistance and high strength at elevated temperatures.
 The alloy is a about 2x as strong as Inconel 625 having excellent creep-rupture strength at temperatures to 1300°F (700°C) and usable up to 1800°F (982°C).
 Inconel 718 is often used in gas turbines, rocket motors, spacecraft, nuclear reactors, pumps, and tooling.
+Learn more by downloading our Inconel 718 datasheet.